Official Page for CdA LODD Massed Bands

 Do not re-tune yourself once you have been tuned as part of the massed band.
 If something sounds off, ask one of the Tuners to take a listen and check.

-I will send out, and post above, a tuning pitch within the next couple days and ask that pipers aim to tune prior to arriving at massed bands practice.
+We ask that pipers aim to tune to the pitch above prior to arriving at massed bands practice.
 We will fine tune as best we can prior to performing.
 As you know, it's not just about showing up: how we sound and look are important parts of the tribute we offer.

 1. a water bottle